-The detected variants will be compared to various databases to enable data interpretation (e.g. prioritization).
+The detected variants will be compared to various databases to enable data interpretation (e.g., prioritization).
 You will receive information about the chromosomal position of a detected variant, its functional classification, position and sequence alterations (always referring to the most affected transcript), as well as information about the frequency of the variant in the total population.
-Position specifications in HGVS nomenclature allows for direct transfer of information, e.g. for publications.
+Position specifications in HGVS nomenclature allow for direct transfer of information, e.g., for publications.

 Our project report includes information about the results of sample quality controls, kits and protocols used in the laboratory, as well as the programs and versions used during data processing.
 You will also receive statistical information about detected variants.

 Optional: When receiving samples from several family members, we perform a filtering for different inheritance models.
 These include identifying de novo mutations from a trio, identifying compound-heterozygous variants from a trio, and identifying common variants for multiple affected family members.

 Data Transmission: Data will be available for download (secured in-house server).

 Sample Storage: The remaining DNA will be stored for 3 months after data delivery.